(Eggplant & Basil Salad)

 1/2 cup feta cheese, crumbled

 1/3 cup Kalamata olives, sliced

 2 tablespoons slivered almonds

 1) Place eggplants in a sieve over a large bowl.
 Sprinkle 1/2 teaspoon of salt over the eggplants.
 Let sit for 30 minutes.

 2) In the meantime, make the salad dressing.
 In a small food processor, or blender, combine basil leaves, lemon juice, olive oil, and salt.
 Pulse until combined.
 Set aside.

 3) In a frying pan, add cooking oil - about 1/2 to 1 inch of oil.
 Heat on medium-high heat to 350*F.

 4) Deep fry the eggplants until golden brown.
 Once the eggplants are fully cooked, remove from heat and drain excess oil.
 Let cool completely.

-5) In your serving dish, layer eggplants, tomatoes, feta cheese and almond slivers and drizzle the dressing on top.
+5) In your serving dish, layer eggplants, tomatoes, feta cheese, olives, basil leaves, and almond slivers and drizzle the dressing on top.

 - Eggplants have a lot of water.
 When frying them, it's best to drain the excess water and salt helps with that!
 That's why I cut them into cubes and let them drain for 30 minutes.